Exact solution for wave scattering from black holes: Formulation: Applications

-For scalar waves $(s=0)$ scattered by the Kerr-de Sitter black hole ($Q=0$, $a/M=0.9$, $\Lambda M^2=10^{-3}$), we plot the reflection rate $\mR_s$ of $m=\pm \ell$ modes with a fixed frequency $M\omega=0.3$ in Fig.~\ref{fig:R_scalar_Kerr}.
-For the eigenvalue $\lambda$, instead of solving the angular part, we use the analytic expansion formula~\cite{Suzuki:1998vy} since the error is negligible for this setup as is shown in Fig.~\ref{fig:lambdas}.
-We obtain the solid curves by using the exact formula~\eqref{refrate}, and the dashed curve by numerical integration.
-The sampling mesh size is $\Delta \ell=0.05$, i.e.\ we take 80 points in the range $0\leq \ell\leq 4$.
-We adopted the {\tt PrecisionGoal}~$\to 20$ for the exact formula, and the default machine precision for the numerical calculation.
-The computation time to get each curve in Fig.~\ref{fig:R_scalar_Kerr} is 15~sec for the exact formula, and 21~sec for numerical calculation.
+For scalar waves $(s=0)$ scattered by the Kerr-de Sitter black hole ($Q=0$, $a/M=0.9$, $\Lambda M^2=10^{-3}$), we plot the reflection rate $\mR_s$ of $m=\pm \ell$ modes with $\ell=2$ in Fig.~\ref{fig:R_scalar_Kerr}.
+For the eigenvalue $\lambda$, instead of solving the angular part, we use the analytic expansion formula~\cite{Suzuki:1998vy} since the error remains $\mO(10^{-1})$\% for this setup, as shown in Fig.~\ref{fig:lambdas}.
+We obtain the solid curves by using the exact formula~\eqref{refrate}, and the dashed curves by numerical integration.
+The sampling mesh size is $\Delta(M\omega) =0.01$; i.e., we take $120$ points in the range $0\leq M\omega\leq 1.2$.
+We used {\tt PrecisionGoal}~$\to 15$ for the exact formula, and the default machine precision for the numerical calculation.
+Using {\tt Table} to list the data, the computation time to get each curve in Fig.~\ref{fig:R_scalar_Kerr} is 100~sec for numerical calculation and 240~sec for the exact formula.
 We see that the two results are in good agreement.
 The blue (red) curve depicts $m=\ell$ ($m=-\ell$), corresponding to the case where the angular momentum of the black hole and incident wave are (oppositely) aligned.
 The difference in the alignment causes the difference in the critical impact parameter $b_c \equiv \ell_c/\omega$ at which a transition occurs from absorption to reflection.

-In Fig.~\ref{fig:R_scalar_superrad}, we show the frequency dependence of the reflection rate $\mR_s$ of $\ell=m=2$ mode to confirm the superradiant scattering.
-Indeed, we can see from the right panel of Fig.~\ref{fig:R_scalar_superrad} that the reflection rate exceeds unity.
-The condition~\eqref{superrad} on the superradiant frequency reads $6.23\times 10^{-4}<M\omega<6.25\times 10^{-1}$ for this parameter set, which is consistent with Fig.~\ref{fig:R_scalar_superrad}.
-The exact formula (solid curve) and numerical calculation (dashed curve) are also in good agreement.
-The sampling mesh size is $0.01$ for the range $0<M\omega <1$.
-The computation time to get each curve in the left panel of Fig.~\ref{fig:R_scalar_superrad} is 23~sec for the exact formula, and 28~sec for numerical calculation.
+In the right panel of Fig.~\ref{fig:R_scalar_Kerr}, we show a closer look of the left panel to confirm the superradiant scattering for $m=+\ell$.
+Indeed, we can see that the reflection rate exceeds unity, shown by the horizontal dashed line.
+For this parameter set, the condition~\eqref{superrad} on the superradiant frequency reads $6.23\times 10^{-4}<M\omega<6.25\times 10^{-1}$.
+The vertical dashed line corresponds to the upper bound of the superradiant freqeuncy, which is consistent with our calculations.